Express train

-An express train is a type of passenger train that makes a small number of stops between its origin and destination stations, usually major destinations, allowing faster service than local trains that stop at most or all of the stations along their route.
-They are sometimes referred to as "fast trains" (or an equivalent term, such as the German Schnellzug), meaning that they are faster than other trains on the same route.
-Though many high-speed rail services are express, not all express trains are "fast" relative to other services; early trains in the 19th-century United Kingdom were categorized as express trains as long as they had a "journey speed" of at least 40 mph.
+An express train is a type of passenger train that makes few or no stops between its origin and destination stations, usually major destinations, providing faster service than local trains that stop at many or all of the stations along their route.
+They are sometimes referred to by terms such as "fast train" or "high-speed train", e.g. the German Schnellzug.
+Though many high-speed rail services are express, not all trains described as express have been much faster than other services; trains in the United Kingdom in the 19th century were called expresses as long as they had a "journey speed" of at least 40 mph.
 Express trains sometimes have higher fares than other routes, and bearers of a rail pass may be required to pay an extra fee.
 First class may be the only one available.

 Some express train routes that overlap with local train service may stop at stations near the tail ends of the line.
 This can be done, for example, where there is no supplemental local service to those stations.
-Express train routes may also become local when ridership is not high enough to justify parallel local service, such as during the night.
+Express train routes may also become local at times when ridership is not high enough to justify parallel local service, such as at nighttime.